House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Is The Definition Of A Carport?

-A carport is a simple, covered structure with one or two walls that protects a vehicle from environmental factors like rain or debris.
+A carport is a simple, covered structure with one or two walls that protect a vehicle from environmental factors like rain or debris.
 It can be attached to a garage/house wall or be freestanding.
-The average height of a carport in the US is 7–8 feet—more than enough for most everyday cars (an RV or tall SUV might not fit, though).
+The average height of a carport in the US is 7–8 feet—more than enough for most cars (an RV or tall SUV might not fit, though).
 As for the width, a standard carport is 12 inches wide.

 What Is a Permit?